salsita/prism/docs/composition/README.md

 }
 ```

-It's pretty common to compose Application State (Model) and Views in `react` with `redux`, so what's actually the main (and probably only) distinction between `redux` and The Elm Architecture?
+It is common to compose Application State (Model) and Views in Redux, so what is actually the main (and probably only) difference between Redux and The Elm Architecture?